Peeragogy/Peeragogy.github.io/action.md

 - proven success strategies
 - other

-# Week 2.
-Other people can support you in achieving your goal and make the work more fun too.
+# Stage 2.
+Bring in other people to support your shared goals, and make the work more fun too.
+(1-2 weeks)

 *Activity* – Write an invitation to someone who can help as a co-facilitator on your project.
 Clarify what you hope to learn from them